woairaspberry/experiments-in-measuring-classroom-activity-using-image-analysis/README.md

 Experiments-In-Measuring-Classroom-Activity-Using-Image-Analysis
 ================================================================

-This is the repository for ENGG4802 thesis project: Experiments in measuring classroom activity using image analysis\n
+This is the repository for ENGG4802 thesis project: Experiments in measuring classroom activity using image analysis

 Programs/library needed
 1) Visual Studio 2010/2012